clarenceb/DevOps-and-Containers/README.md

 <img src="screenshots/VSTS_createaccount.PNG" alt="Create account" width="400px"/>

 You're all setup with an Azure DevOps account now!
 Go back to the demo generator and sign in.
 Accept the terms and conditions and proceed to choosing a project.
-Select your account name, and choose the project specified in the image below (click the DevOps Labs and then the AKS project)  Give it a unique name.
+Select your account name, and choose the project specified in the image below (click the DevOps Labs and then the 'Azure Kubernetes Service' project)  Give it a unique name.

 <img src="screenshots/demo_project.PNG" alt="Choose a project" width="600px"/>